Nitin-Dwivedi-7/HSI-/README.md

 # HSI-
-This Project Can identify each object present in ground.
+This Project Can identify each object present on ground.

 hyperspectral image classification